LAYERING

 DRAWING AS AN ORGANISM

-Group exhibition (Tina Konec, Maess Anand)
+Group exhibition (dialogue with Maess Anand)

-Kibla, Maribor, Slovenia (10.
-5. – 8.
-6. 2019)
+10. 5. – 8.
+6. 2019

 The exhibition is conceived as a conversation between two drawing artists who perceive the drawing as a living organism and the subject of scientific and emotional exploration, which they develop to the point of visual culmination.
 On display is an oeuvre of drawings created in a traditional, analog way, while still retaining singularity of execution.